 22. KERLINGARFJÖLL

-The valley with rust-colored rhyolite hills features steaming vents, bubbling mud pots, and boiling rivers coursing through a colorful area devoid of vegetation.
+The valley, with its rust-coloured rhyolite hills, features steaming vents, bubbling mud pots, and boiling rivers coursing through a colourful area devoid of vegetation.

 The best road to Kerlingarfjöll is the 35 Kjölur Road from Blönduós in north Iceland.
-This is an unpaved F-road so a 4×4 vehicle is required.
-The drive should take around 2 hours, 45 minutes one way.
+This is an unpaved F-road, so a 4×4 vehicle is required.
+The drive should take about 2 hours and 45 minutes one way.

-Details: All the information you need is in our guide to visiting Kerlingarfjöll.
+We have more information in our guide to Visiting Kerlingarfjöll.

 23. LANDMANNALAUGAR

-Landmannalaugar is a wilderness area on the edge of the Mid-Atlantic Ridge, situated within a massive caldera.
-Striking colorful mountains, huge rusty craters, and steaming lava fields combine to create a wild and scenic area that’s an unmissable place to visit in Iceland.
+Landmannalaugar is a wilderness area in the highlands, situated within a massive caldera.
+Striking, colourful mountains, huge rusty craters, and steaming lava fields combine to create a wild and scenic area.

 24. SIGÖLDUGLJÚFUR CANYON